stac-utils/stac-terminal/README.md

 ### Plots

-Plots can be created with 1 or 2 numeric fields.
+Plots can be created with a single numeric fields, a date field (`datetime`, `date`, `created`, or `updated`) and a numeric field, or two numeric fields.
 If a single field it will be plotted against the scene number.
 The `--sort` keyword can control how to sort the data if plotting a single field.

 ```
 $ stacterm plot items.json eo:cloud_cover --sort eo:cloud_cover
 ```

 ![](images/plot.png)

+## Limitations

+Currently any provided field must exist in all STAC Items.

 ## Development